-Seasoned with fresh chives and crispy bacon, this traditional side dish is best served warm.
+This ultra-flavorful and satisfying side dish is best served warm.

-1½ pounds fingerling potatoes, washed and cubed into 1-inch pieces
+1½ pounds fingerling potatoes, such as this week’s Huckleberry Gold variety, washed and cubed into 1-inch pieces (no need to peel)

 8 bacon slices, diced

 Extra-virgin olive oil

 1. Bring a medium-sized pot of water seasoned generously with salt, to a boil.
 Toss in the potatoes and reduce to a simmer, cooking until the potatoes are just barely fork tender, about 10 minutes.
 Drain and reserve the potatoes.